Special Educational Needs at St Stephen’s C of E First School

-These agencies will include, the Learning Support Team, LST, Speech and Language Therapy, SALT, Physiotherapy, CDD, The Autism Team, Behaviour support team.
+These agencies will include, the Learning Support Team, LST, Speech and Language Therapy, SALT, Physiotherapy, CNN, Complex Communication Needs Team, Behaviour support team.

 Parents are always consulted first if there is a problem.
 Parents are fully involved in the consultation process and are kep informed if their child is improving or needs more support.

 At St Stephen’s First School our local offer is: